 What can I expect during an initial visit?

 An initial naturopathic consultation usually lasts one hour.
 During your visit we will thoroughly discuss your health concerns.
 I perform any relevant physical exam, and will either initiate a treatment plan at this time, or will suggest that we gather further information (ex lab testing, medical records etc) if needed.
-If you can, please download patient health history forms, complete them and bring them to your visit.

 Are natural treatments contraindicated with other medical treatments?